benzai/BennyChewDev/README.md

 - Flutter, I was very interested in Flutter so I spent a few weeks to a month learning Flutter, but in the end I prefer native iOS dev
 - Xamarin, A mobile app UI/UX client asked to me help build the app front-end in Xamarin, so I had to learn the basics (this part of the project got cancelled eventually)

-### Learning sources

-- Smashing Magazine/CSS Tricks
-- RayWenderlich (iOS)
-- Donny Wals, Swift by Sundell, Hacking with Swift (iOS)
-- Reading documentation
-- StackOverflow / Google
-- Twitter/YouTube

 ### Before I specialized in UX/UI (more than 10 years ago)

-- Flash development
-- Bootstrap/Foundation
-- Gulp/Grunt
-- PHP and MySQL
-- 3D Modeling (Maya)
+Flash development (ActionScript 3.0), Bootstrap/Foundation, Gulp/Grunt, PHP and MySQL, 3D Modeling (Maya)
-- FTP

 ### Contact